Here's where you can see the Bat Signal on Batman Day this Saturday

 DC Comics and CNN are both part of the WarnerMedia family.

-Batman Day is celebrated every year in honor of the Dark Knight.
+Batman Day is celebrated every year on the third Saturday of September in honor of the Dark Knight.
 Other festivities are happening Saturday, including a signing and panel discussion by Batman writers in New York and a Batman 5K night run in Los Angeles.